Priya2825/ecoguardian/README.md

-please change the root to
+please change the root to main to view the project files